 The Hawaiian Sling Conundrum

 Which brings us back to the Hawaiian Sling, or in simple terms a fish spear.
 (For the purpose of this blog I’m assuming you already know what one is and how to use it.
-If not you can give SkyAboveUs a read for a detailed description.)
-Given all that I already carry I surely do not wish to add any additional unnecessary equipment, not to mention one with pointy tips designed to puncture.
+If not you can give SkyAboveUs a read for a detailed description and also some spearfishing tips) Given all that I already carry I surely do not wish to add any additional unnecessary equipment, not to mention one with pointy tips designed to puncture.
 Couple that with the fact I’ve already been stung by lionfish on three separate occasions (only once was my fault), you can likely understand why I’ve gone without a spear for the past several years.

 However, recently I’ve started to see an increase in the lionfish population and I must admit I do get a sense of guilt for every lionfish I swim past and leave unmolested.
 (For the purpose of this blog I’m assuming you understand the problem with the non-native lionfish in the Caribbean.)